Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions: More Experimental Results

 \section{More Experimental Results}

-In this section, we perform additional ablation studies of our proposed optimization pipeline and analyze the ability of dual-band filters to solve the proposed image formation model based on the choice of spectral filters used.

 \paragraph{Ablation Studies:} Figure \ref{fig:ablation} presents the ablation results of our optimization, where each loss term is individually removed from the pipeline.
 As shown, the reconstruction loss has the most significant impact, while the smoothing and Huber losses have a comparatively smaller effect on overall accuracy.
 Initially, optimizing noise parameters does not provide a noticeable improvement, but at lower SNR values, failing to account for noise leads to higher errors.
+Fig. ~\ref{fig:ablation} represents the SNR level breakdown of Tab.~\ref{tab:loss_ablation} shown in the main paper.

+\paragraph{Breakdown of Simulation Evaluation:} Fig.~\ref{fig:snr_error_full} provides a detailed breakdown of the simulation results summarized in Fig.~\ref{fig:snr_error} in the main paper.

 \paragraph{Choice of Spectral Filters:} The selection of spectral filters for thermography plays a crucial role in distinguishing emitted and reflected light.
 Figure \ref{fig:condition-number} illustrates the condition number of the matrix $\mathbf{E}$ from Eq. \ref{eq:img_form_matform_vfgbg} for different spectral filter choices in our experiments, using emissivities sourced from the spectral library \cite{ECOSTRESSv1}.
 The choice of spectral bands involves a trade-off between the condition number of the resulting emissivity matrix and the noise introduced by each filter.
 Generally, wider spectral bands reduce noise levels; hence, we select 8--14$\mu m$ as one of the spectral bands.
 Additionally, Figure \ref{fig:condition-number} shows that the 9.5$\mu m$ central wavelength filter achieves the lowest condition number, indicating a better-conditioned linear system for our application.